j-stach/scripts/archberry_pi/README.md

 then installs the latest version of Arch Linux ARM on it. <br>

-**WARNING:** Script expects the memory card to be recognized as `/dev/mmcblk0`, and will partition and overwrite the device with that name. <br>
+**WARNING:** Script expects the memory card to be recognized as `/dev/mmcblk0`, and will partition and overwrite the device with that name.
 Double-check using `lsblk` to ensure the SD card is correctly-named.
-Do not use this script as-is if `mmcblk0` is assigned to a different device. <br>
+Do not use this script as-is if `mmcblk0` is assigned to a different device.
 (For example, running this script on my Chromebook would overwrite the filesystem!) <br>